 - Determine the initial apportionment of Local delegates for each new regional organization, to be amended at the first Regional Meeting.
 Proportions for delegations shall be consistent within Regional Organizations but not necessarily between Regional Organizations; and be it

 Resolved, that the Regional Coordinating Committee shall be tasked to ensure that the Constitutions of Regional Organizations:

 - Include provisions to allow new and current Locals to leave and join adjacent Regional Organizations in order to facilitate more effective organizing.

-- Include provisions for the election of the Regional leadership body, to meet in-person or remotely, no fewer than four times annually.
+- Include provisions for the election of the Regional leadership body, to meet in-person or remotely, no fewer than twice annually.

 - Include provisions setting delegate apportionment for the Region annually, ensuring that all Locals are apportioned proportionally, that no Local shall receive less than than one delegate and one alternate, and keeping the total size of the Regional Delegation below 100 members.
 Delegates to the Regional Organizations shall be apportioned based on the dues-paying membership of the Local (including all members up to one year arrears in dues); and be it

-Resolved, that the NPC shall ensure that once 50% plus one (1) of the total membership is represented on the National Organizing Council the powers and duties of the Regional Coordinating Committee shall pass to the NOC and the RCC shall be dissolved.
+Resolved, that the NPC shall ensure that once 50% plus one (1) of the total membership is represented on the National Organizing Council oversight of the Regional Coordinating Committee shall pass to the NOC.

 Support This Plank

 If you agree with our vision, we invite you to endorse this plank.
 We want to bring a strong clear voice to the 2019 Convention for the type of organization we feel we need.
 An organization that can realize our collective power; one that respects and integrates differing viewpoints, and that looks outward, not inward, to build a truly mass organization reaching out with our own hands towards power.